PHPCSStandards/PHPCSExtra/README.md

 Installing via Composer is highly recommended.

-[Composer](http://getcomposer.org/) will automatically install the project dependencies and register the rulesets from PHPCSExtra and other external standards with PHP_CodeSniffer using the [Composer PHPCS plugin](https://github.com/PHPCSStandards/composer-installer).
+[Composer](http://getcomposer.org/) will automatically install the project dependencies and register the rulesets from PHPCSExtra and other external standards with PHP_CodeSniffer using the [Composer PHPCS plugin][composer-installer-gh].

 ### Composer Project-based Installation